Bulldog83/JustMap/README.md

 A minimap mod for Minecraft with Fabric launcher.

-Mod page on CurceForge: https://www.curseforge.com/minecraft/mc-mods/just-map
+Mod page on CurseForge: https://www.curseforge.com/minecraft/mc-mods/just-map